Q: Are you an 'AgTech' company?

 A: Our Automated Selective Harvester ('Harvesta') transforms broccoli production economics and allows realisation of the side stream, which would be uneconomic/impractical without it.
 Harvesta 'unlocks' the problem of utilisation and monetization of side stream, which allows a transformational business model.
 We have a granted patent for our Automated Selective Harvester (GB2608367A, US20240206393A1, EP4362656A1).
 Other patent filings are in progress.

 We expect the insight produced from the data we gather to create further value for farmers by helping them improve productivity and reduce costs.
-We see this (branded 'Intellia') as reinforcing the value we offer and the advantage of working with us.
+We see this service (branded 'Intellia') as reinforcing the value we offer and the advantage of working with us.

 In addition a patent has been filed for protein production (GB2408157.2) and our 'Reacta' process and key ingredient ("Bia") are trade secrets.
 Other patents are in development.